Forensic accounting header graphic with desk and office supplies illustration

 What Is Forensic Accounting?

 Forensic accounting is a specialized area of accounting that applies accounting, auditing, and investigative expertise to analyze financial information for use in legal disputes.
 The word “forensic” means suitable for use in a court of law.
-Unlike a standard audit — which verifies that financial statements comply with accounting standards — forensic accounting is designed to find evidence, quantify damages, and communicate findings in a way that judges and juries can understand.
+Unlike a standard audit — which verifies that financial statements comply with accounting standards — forensic accounting is designed to find financial truth in an adversarial environment and present it credibly to judges, juries, and opposing counsel.

 When Forensic Accounting Is Used (Litigation + Disputes)

 Forensic accounting is called upon whenever a legal matter turns on financial facts.
-Below are the most common litigation contexts.
+Below are the most common contexts in which litigation counsel retains a forensic accountant.

 Divorce and Hidden Income/Assets